santureddy/AWS-SAA-C02-Course/README.md

 #### S3 Glacier Deep Archive

+- Costs 1/4th of the price of Glacier.
 - Designed for long term backups and as a tape-drive replacement.
 - 4.3% of the base cost of S3 standard
+- 40KB of minimum billable size.
 - 180 days minimum storage duration charge.
-- Standard retrieval within 12 hours, bulk retrieval in 48 hours.
+- Standard **retrieval within 12 hours, bulk retrieval in 48 hours**.
+Much longer than Glacier.
+- Deep archive is used for **Archival data that rarely if ever needs to be accessed.
+E.g Legal or Regulation data storage.
 - Cannot use to make data public or download normally.

 #### S3 Intelligent-Tiering

-- Combination of standard and standard IA.
+- Intelligent-Tiering **monitors** and **automatically** moves any objects **not accessed for 30 days** to a **low cost infrequent access tier** and eventually to **archive** or **deep archive** tiers.
 - Uses automation to remove overhead of moving objects.
 - Additional fee of $0.0025 per 1,000 objects tracked.
-- If an object is not accessed for 30 days, it will move into Standard-IA.
+- If an object is not accessed for 30 days, it will move into Standard-IA automatically.
+From there objects can be moved two archive tiers ( 90 days for glacier and 180 days for deep archive )
+- As objects are **accessed**, they are **moved back to the frequent access** tier automatically without retrieval costs.
+Only a **30 day minimum duration**.
 This is good for objects that are unknown their access pattern.
+- It should be used for **long-lived data**, with **changing or unknown** patterns.

 ### Object Lifecycle Management